 These steps above will give you the fundamental knowledge needed to hold technical discussions and conduct research in your field of choice.
-To start developing research qualities off the bat, see qualities of a good researcher and tips to build those muscles.
+To start developing research qualities off the bat, see What defines a "good" researcher?

 There are several "levels of interest" in research, which can help dictate how much time you want to sink in.
 It will also dictate the latest point you should begin conducting research.
 Here are the different distinctions and when you should begin research, for each objective:

-I want to pursue a PhD.
+- I want to pursue a PhD.
 It's worth noting that if your ultimate goal is industry research, you may not need a PhD.
+See Why pursue a PhD?
+Is it for me?
 If you're still set on pursuing one, however, you should ideally begin conducting research in your sophomore year.
 In your freshman year, you will likely not have enough background or time; instead, I would suggest spending that first year exploring and acclimating to the undergraduate life.
 In your sophomore year, you still have years of research potential and have just enough working knowledge under your belt.
 You could start at any point in your junior year too; for what it's worth, I didn't truly begin making research progress until my junior year too.
 Starting in your senior year is fairly late, as PhD applications begin in your senior year fall.
 This changes if you plan to take a gap year before applying — by pursuing a master's in the interim, joining industry, or conducting research in a lab.